NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Advantage: You can tape the swatches to your wall and observe how the room’s natural light and artificial lights work with the color before buying the paint.

 Want to match that pale yellow, bright blue, or stormy-sky-gray wall or furniture?
-Then head to your favorite paint store, and gather up a selection of paint chips close to the hue you are trying to match.
+Head to your favorite paint store, and gather up a selection of paint chips close to the hue you are trying to match.
 Take the chips home and hang them on the surface whose color you want to duplicate, then observe in multiple lights, including daylight and lamplight.
 Whichever chip matches most closely is the winner.

 RELATED: 8 Mistakes You’re Making at the Paint Store